Different Interpretations of Amber & Red Ale

-Palm is a classic Belgian ale which was first brewed in the early 20th century as a local rival to the spread of British pale ales and Central European pale lagers.
+This is a classic Belgian Ale which was first brewed in the early 20th century as a local rival to the spread of British pale ales and Central European pale lagers.
 It’s an everyday drinking beer, one with soft biscuit and honeyish malts, dry peppery hops and a fruity, banana-like yeast.

-Tiny Rebel Cwtch is a ‘Welsh Red Ale’ (that’s Amber/Reds in Belgian, Irish and Welsh styles, with American coming next).
 It’s a bit like a maltier British bitter with a heap of American hops through it, giving tangy citrus and juicy berries.
-It won Champion Beer of Britain in 2015 and the name is Welsh for ‘cuddle’ – it’s pronounced ‘Cutch.’

-The missing Amber from here is the American Amber.
 This became the most popular early craft beer style, something of a gateway beer between pale lagers and pale ales, with its softer malts and fruity hops.
-While it might not be an Amber ale, something like Brooklyn Lager gives you an idea of how this kind of beer tastes.